The Addams Family: Wednesday (2022)

 In 2021, Netflix announced a live-action TV series adaptation based on Wednesday Addams, produced by MGM Television and starring Jenna Ortega as the title character.
 Alfred Gough and Miles Millar were the showrunners and Tim Burton directed several episodes in his first televised directorial effort.
 Wednesday, a student at Nevermore Academy, solves mysteries using her psychic ability.
 These include murders and a 25-year-old mystery involving her family.
 Luis Guzmán stars as Gomez, and Catherine Zeta-Jones stars as Morticia.
 In addition, Fred Armisen appears as Uncle Fester, George Burcea as Lurch, Victor Dorobantu as Thing, and Isaac Ordonez as Pugsley.
-Hunter Doohan, Georgie Farmer, Moosa Mostafa, Emma Myers, Naomi J. Ogawa, Joy Sunday, Percy Hynes White, Thora Birch, Riki Lindhome, Jamie McShane and Gwendoline Christie were also added to the cast as series regulars.
+Hunter Doohan, Georgie Farmer, Moosa Mostafa, Emma Myers, Naomi J. Ogawa, Joy Sunday, Percy Hynes White, Riki Lindhome, Jamie McShane and Gwendoline Christie were also added to the cast as series regulars.
 In March 2022, Christina Ricci, who portrayed Wednesday in The Addams Family (1991) and Addams Family Values (1993), joined the cast as a series regular.